Effective Beginning Catalog Term: Fall 2018 (550)

 Bachelor of Science in Nursing Admissions Checklist

-o Official transcripts showing completion of an A.S. degree in Nursing from a regionally accredited institution listed at http://www.collegesource.org/idxsearch.asp or a Diploma in Nursing from a program accredited by the Accreditation Commission for Education in Nursing/ACEN (formerly, National League for Nursing Accrediting Commission/NLNAC) listed at: http://www.acenursing.us/accreditedprograms/programSearch.htm
+o Official transcript showing completion of an AS (or AAS) Degree in Nursing from a regionally accredited institution (see https://ope.ed.gov/accreditation/Search.aspx) or a Diploma in Nursing from a program accredited by the Accreditation Commission for Education in Nursing ACEN (formerly, National League for Nursing Accrediting Commission NLNAC see http://www.acenursing.us/accreditedprograms/programSearch.htm).

-o Official transcripts from all college(s) currently or previously attended.
-Transcripts from schools outside the U.S must be evaluated by a NACES approved agency.
+o Official transcripts from all accredited college(s) and universities currently or previously attended.

-o Completion of the state -mandated prerequisites with a grade of "C" or better (see below for specific courses).
+o Completion of the state -mandated prerequisites with a grade of "C" or better (see below).

 RN to BSN students must complete 40 semester hours of upper-division nursing coursework.
 Ten (10) semester hours may be met by transfer from another institution.
 RN to BSN students must complete each NUR/NSP upper division course with a grade of "C" or better in order to receive credit and progress in the program.